The Oregon Health Plan (OHP) is open to more Oregon adults in 2014. You may qualify for OHP even if you’ve been denied in the past.

 When will I find out if I qualify for the Oregon Health Plan?

 If you received a "fast-track" enrollment form, you are prequalified for the Oregon Health Plan.
-After it is received at OHA, you will receive a confirmation in the mail.
-There is a high volume of mail right now, so it may take a little while to confirm your enrollment.
-Please be assured, though, that you will have everything you need to begin receiving serives in plenty of time before January 1, 2014.
+After it is received at OHA, you will receive an enrollment/welcome packet in the mail.
+There is a high volume of mail right now, so it may take a little while to receive your enrollment/welcome packet.

 If you apply through Cover Oregon or another means, you will find out if you qualify for OHP health coverage within 45 days of turning in your completed application.